Client Guide – Stress-free Family Photos At Home

 Try to:

-If sleep falls apart, someone is sick or the day goes sideways, just message me.
-We can always adjust or reschedule where possible.
+If someone is sick, we can simply reschedule – just send me a message to let me know.
 Real life isn’t perfect and that’s part of what makes it meaningful.

 What we might photograph